 FOR THE COCHINITA PIBIL

 - Bring the pork shoulder to room temperature.
-Slice it into 2 inch cubes and set into a bowl.
+Slice it into 4 large pieces and set into a bowl.

-- Rub the sliced pork down thoroughly with the achiote paste.
-Pour in the remaining juices to cover the pork.
+- Pour the marinade over the pork and rub it into the meat.
 Cover the bowl and refrigerate.
 Marinate for at least 4 hours, or overnight for more flavor penetration.

 FOR OVEN COOKING

 - Heat your oven to 300 degrees F (150 C).
-Add the marinated pork with marinade to a large baking dish or pot.
-Add 1/2 cup water and cover.
-Bake for 4 hours, or until the meat is fork tender and easily shreds with a fork.
+Cover and bake for 4 hours, or until the meat is fork tender and easily shreds with a fork.

 FOR THE STOVE TOP

-- Add the marinated pork with marinade to a large pot or Dutch oven.
-Add 1/2 cup water and cover.
-Heat to medium-low and simmer for 4 hours, or until the meat is fork tender and easily shreds with a fork.
+- Heat the pot to medium-low and simmer for 4 hours, or until the meat is fork tender and easily shreds with a fork.
+(Add a little water if it becomes too dry during cooking.)

 FOR THE SLOW COOKER OR CROCK POT

-- Add the marinated pork with marinade to your slow cooker.
-Add 1/2 cup water and cover.
-Cook for 6-8 hours on low heat or 4-5 hours on high heat, or until the meat is fork tender and easily shreds with a fork.
+- Cook for 6-8 hours on low heat or 4-5 hours on high heat, or until the meat is fork tender and easily shreds with a fork.

 FOR SERVING